← Back to Thought Leadership

 How DKIM Works

-DKIM Process
+The DKIM Process

 DKIM Encryption/Decryption

 2. Verifying the Signature (Recipient Side): When the recipient's server receives the email, it sees the DKIM-Signature header and retrieves the public key from the sender's domain DNS records.
-The recipient's server then 'decrypts' the DKIM signature using this public key.
-This doesn't produce the original email content (as would be the case with traditional encryption/decryption), but it does produce the original hash that the sender's server created.
+The recipient's server then decrypts the DKIM signature using this public key.
+This doesn't produce the original email content (as would be the case with traditional encryption), but it does produce the original hash that the sender's server created.

-This process ensures the integrity of the email (the content hasn't been tampered with during transit) and also the authenticity (the email actually originated from the claimed domain).
+This process ensures the integrity of the email (the content hasn't been tampered with during transit) and the authenticity (the email actually originated from the claimed domain).

-Remember, the purpose of DKIM is not to keep the email content confidential (that would be the role of encryption), but to verify its authenticity and integrity.
 The recipient generates its own hash of the received email content and compares it with the decrypted original hash.
 If they match, the email is verified as authentic and unaltered.

-Luckily, as a typical email sender, you don't need to understand all of the inner workings of the process in order to make it work for you.
-You just need to make sure your DKIM record configuration and values are correct.
+The purpose of DKIM is not to keep email content confidential (that would be the role of encryption), but to verify its authenticity and integrity.
+Luckily, as a typical email sender, you don't need to understand all of the inner workings — you just need to make sure your DKIM record configuration and values are correct.

 Creating a DKIM Record

-Just like for the SPF record and DMARC record, the DKIM record is a TXT type record you add to your DNS records.
+Just like SPF and DMARC records, the DKIM record is a TXT type record you add to your DNS records.
+A typical DKIM record has two main parts: the host name and the record value.

 Getting DKIM Record Values

-Just like with SPF record values, you can usually find the exact DKIM values (including the selector for use in the Host/Name DNS field) by looking at your sending platform's deliverability documentation.
+Just like with SPF record values, you can usually find the exact DKIM values — including the selector for use in the Host/Name DNS field — by looking at your sending platform's deliverability documentation.

 Summary